fbpx

 Australia and Vietnam

 Australia enjoys a flat management structure with little hierarchy.
 In a practical sense, Australians don’t mind escalating issues up and skipping a few managers in the process.
 We do not have a strict hierarchical approach to the workplace.
-In contrast, traditional management structures (Think 1980s USA corporate culture) exist in Vietnam and there is still some cultural baggage with regard to this.
+In contrast, traditional management structures (Think 1980s USA corporate culture) exist in Vietnam and there is still some cultural baggage about this.

 So when meeting with your Vietnamese colleagues don’t be surprised if they take a little bit of time to develop the confidence to share new ideas, raise challenges and have a joke.
 Ask plenty of questions and don’t use slang words.